ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-08-30-internet-of-things-the-endless-possibilities-for-any-sphere.md

     - raspberry
 ---

-Surely you’ve heard about the Internet of things more than once.
+Surely you've heard about the Internet of things more than once.
 Perhaps you even came across the Internet of things in work or everyday life – say, when getting the latest updates from your smart watch.

 But what exactly is the Internet of Things, which is so popular today?
 Simply put, this means that machines, devices, vehicles, and other objects get access to Internet and/or locally deployed platforms that allow managing all these objects (think of a smart home platform), and can be further connected with one another.